Marketing Team September 17, 2025

 Company A closes deals 5% faster because of better event signals:

-You can copy the format of an event.
-You can also try to mimic the program.
-That approach is superficial.
-The real advantage comes from the wiring of each event component.
-The wiring connects the event into data, sales, and marketing infrastructure.
+The format is superficial.
+The real advantage comes from the wiring of each of the event components.
+The real advantage comes from how the event connects into data, sales, and marketing infrastructure.

 The Bottom Line

-Here’s the acid test: Do you know significantly more about your attendee’s buying propensity after the event than before?
+Here’s the acid test.
+Do you know significantly more about your attendee’s buying propensity after the event than before?